Nico2366/BeeTrakcing/README.md

 ```
 ---
 🧰 Requirements

-MATLAB R2023a or later
+- MATLAB R2023a or later

-Computer Vision Toolbox™
+- Computer Vision Toolbox™

-YOLO (PyTorch export for inference compatibility)
+- YOLO (You Only Look Once, Redmon et al. 2016)

-BYTETrack dependencies (Python-based, bridged to MATLAB)
+- BYTETrack.yaml

 ---